Compare FREE Quotes on Loft Conversion

 According to TKStairs manufacturer, loft stairs for small spaces can reduce the required length by approximately 50% compared to traditional staircases.

 A typical straight-flight staircase may occupy a space of about 3 metres by 0.8 metres.
-In contrast, space-saving designs like paddle stairs or spiral staircases need substantially less horizontal space — sometimes only about 1.5 metres in diameter.
+In contrast, space-saving designs like paddle stairs or spiral staircase conversions need substantially less horizontal space — sometimes only about 1.5 metres in diameter.

 This significant reduction in space requirements is due to their innovative tread design, which facilitates a steep ascent without enlarging the staircase's footprint.